Frequently Asked Questions - Students

 How do I apply for graduation?

 Full-time undergraduate students can apply via my.Fairfield.
-This will be available at the Senior Salute event which takes place in February.
 Part-time and graduate students will need to fill-out an Application for Degree card, which is available from their Dean's Office or the University Registrar's Office.

 When do I have to apply for graduation?